radgeek/feedwordpress/readme.txt

 	specific scheduling decisions are made because of, e.g., requests from the feed producer.

-* 	FEED UPDATE SCHEDULING IMPROVEMENTS: ENFORCEABLE "MINIMUM INTERVAL" SETTIN TO SPACE OUT UPDATES.
+* 	FEED UPDATE SCHEDULING IMPROVEMENTS: ENFORCEABLE "MINIMUM INTERVAL" SETTING TO SPACE OUT UPDATES.
 Some feeds request specific update schedules, using standard elements such as sy:updateFrequency and rss:ttl.
 Normally, FeedWordPress respects any scheduling requests that a feed makes -- if it